Despite Purple Line problems, Maryland will pursue public-private partnership for toll lane plan

 Added deputy project director Jeff Folden, “We are absolutely committed to working with the developer to ensure that when we get to financial close, it’s not going to cost the state taxpayer dollars.
 If we can’t reach that agreement, then we wouldn’t sign that deal.”

-But the impending dissolution of the Purple Line’s 36-year public-private partnership hung heavily over discussions about the toll lanes proposal.
-Maryland transit officials had told the council in a briefing a couple hours earlier that the light-rail contractor had stopped construction and begun packing along 16 miles of building sites in preparation for leaving.
+But the impending dissolution of the Purple Line’s 36-year public-private partnership hung heavily over discussions about the toll lane proposal.
+Maryland transit officials had told the council in a briefing a couple of hours earlier that the light-rail contractor had stopped construction and begun packing along 16 miles of building sites in preparation for leaving.

 Under the Purple Line agreement signed in 2016, the private concessionaire, Purple Line Transit Partners, was to build the rail line, help finance its construction and then operate it for 30 years in exchange for annual payments from the state.